What is Private Mortgage Insurance (PMI)? And how can you Avoid or Get Rid of it?

 It’s that easy.
 Getting the 20%?
 That’s the hard part.

 A second way to avoid PMI is to take out a second mortgage to cover anything over the 80% that your mortgage or down payment does not.
-This is often referred to as a piggy-back loan.
+This is often referred to as a piggy-back loan (and you pay prime rate, plus a few percentage points on them).
 When I bought my first home, I did this, as highlighted in my stupid mistakes post.
 The second loan is usually at a higher interest rate and is adjustable with the prime rate.
 In my case, it was a home equity line of credit (HELOC) and it held a 3% higher APR than my mortgage.
+It could be a home equity loan or HELOC though.

 Is Mortgage Insurance Tax Deductible?